‘I guess now I finally have a writing career’: Shehan Karunatilaka on winning the 2022 Booker Prize

 I remember Maps of Our Spectacular Bodies, which was on the longlist, was told from the point of view of a cancer patient and I thought, wow this is a book I want to read.
 I thought it should have been on the shortlist but it wasn’t.
 I wasn’t thinking who could or who couldn’t win, because if you looked at it any which way, you could pursue a scenario where every book on the longlist had made it all the way.

 I didn’t get into that trap.
 You have to just be grateful.
 We were standing in line for petrol and suddenly your book is on the Booker longlist. . .you accept the honour.
 Then came the shortlist and I was happy with that.
 I think that’s true for most writers here – we were all lottery winners.
-I did not play any foavourites.
+I did not play any favourites.

 I was grateful to be there and when your name is called out, it is actually scary.
 Terrifying.
 It was a stressful week – you know, all this is not natural to writers.
-We don’t talk to anyone and suddenly we have lot of interviews, panel discussions leading, and other events.
+We don’t talk to anyone and suddenly we have lot of interviews, panel discussions, readings, and other events.
 All of this was quite stressful.
 But the Monday of the Booker was the least stressful.
 All you had to do was put on a suit, talk to people, have some food, and watch the show.